ZhuangLab/storm-analysis/storm_analysis/multi_plane/README.txt

 find_peaks_std - This does the peak finding and fitting.

+kmeans_classifer - Given a codebook, classify the localizations into categories based on their relative signals (heights) in different color channels.

+kmean_measure_codebook - Create a codebook for k-means classification from the localization heights from one or more data-sets and the known number of different dyes.

 map_binfile - Splits the localizations in an i3 file into localizations for each plane based on a mapping.
-This is primarily a debugging tool.
+This is primarily a debugging tool, but it is also useful for mapping locations in other channels to channel 0.

 mapper - A PyQt5 GUI for identifying the mapping between different image planes.